CIS9650-NYC-restaurant/NYC-restaurant-Analysis/README.md

 *Analysis Summary*

+Restaurants selling different cuisines do have difference in their top 10 common violations.
+Future restaurant owners can focus on those violations based on their cusine types.

+Restaurants in Bronx have highest frequency in receiving 04K/04L violations(rat sighting).
+However, there are much more rat sighting reports in Brooklyn.

+Restaurants in Staten Island have highest percent of Grade A.

+Restaurants receiving grade A have slightly higher yelp rating.

+Manhattan has most restaurants compared to other 4 boroughes.
+The two most restaurants are American and Chinese.

 *File Directory*

 Python files used to generate graphs used in presentation ppt can be find in code folder.